RECENT POSTS

-As a society, we assume individuals who commit brutal murders must be insane, mentally ill to the extent they are not in control of what they were doing and need help.
+As a society, we assume individuals who commit brutal murders must be insane, and mentally ill to the extent they are not in control of what they are doing and need help.
 However, this is not always the case.
-There are many examples of individuals and couples who have chosen to kill, often repeatedly, because they wanted to.
-John Wayne Gacy, Paul Bernardo and Karla Homolka (The ‘Ken and Barbie’ Killers) and Fred and Rosemary West are just a few.
+There are many examples of individuals and couples who have chosen to kill, often repeatedly because they wanted to.
+John Wayne Gacy, Paul Bernardo and Karla Homolka (The ‘Ken and Barbie’ Killers), and Fred and Rosemary West are just a few.

 Reference to serial killers who are addicted to murder is undoubtedly not new but the idea has received relatively little direct attention.
 Media such as television and film have regularly referred to addiction when portraying multiple murders.
 A concept that appears to make a good storyline.
 The hugely popular American TV series ‘Dexter’ has been running since 2006 portraying a blood-spatter analyst who is compelled to kill the perpetrators of crime who are not adequately punished by the legal system and is unable to stop himself from doing so.